EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 ![Illustration of the edu-ID Mobile App ecosystem and trust domains](images/eduid_app_architecture.png)

 Some of the services in the Academic Trust Doamin services expose service APIs for loosely-coupled machine-to-machine communication.
 Whereas tightly-coupled machine-to-machine communication requires explicit connections of two services typically initiated system wide by the system administrators, losely-coupled machine-to-machine communication allows unmanaged ad-hoc communications between services, tools and components.
 Tightly-coupled machine-to-machine communication can only be performed if all commuicators are known at the time of service coupling and controlable.
 Such connections create a pre-defined trust domain.
 In highly dynamic environments that spawn trust domains and involve many stakeholders, tight-coupling is resource intensive and does not easily scale.
-Loosely-coupled machine-to-machine communication overcomes the overhead of tight coupling by distributing coupling responsibility to different stakeholders.
+Loosely-coupled machine-to-machine communication overcomes the overhead of tight coupling by distributing coupling responsibility across the different stakeholders in the ecosystem.

+Conventional [SAML]() Authentication and Authorization provides reliable identification and single-signon solutions within web-based trust domains.
+SAML-based approaches have been used to connect native mobile apps and distributed services.
+These approaches vary on the different platforms and require that native mobile apps are part of the same trust domain as the accessed services.
+SAML-based approaches are known to be prone to identity theft and viotation of intellectual property rights (IPR) if trust domains are naively assumed for native applications [REFERENCE]().
+This limits the applicability of SAML for loosely-coupled machine-to-machine communications, for which ad-hoc trust domains are established.

+The edu-ID Mobile App ecosystem primarily focuses on client authorization and does not include an identity layer.
+Such layer might be provided by dedicated identity services based on LDIF, OpenID or Web-finger.
+Security aspects related to the identity profile layer are not addressed by the edu-ID Mobile App architecture.

+### Enhanced OAuth 2.0 Framework

+The edu-ID Mobile App architecture is build on top of the [OAuth 2.0 Framework](https://tools.ietf.org/html/rfc6749).
+The OAuth 2.0 Framework defines a process flow for authorized access to resource services from a wide range of clients.
+This framework is extended by [OAuth 2.0 Assertions](https://tools.ietf.org/html/rfc7521).
+OAuth 2.0 Assertions provide means to relay authorization across protocols and services.

+The edu-ID Mobile App architecture __enhances__ the OAuth 2.0 Framework by cascading the specified OAuth 2.0 workflow and assertions.
+By doing so, the architecture does not add any new concepts to OAuth 2.0 aligns the specifications' concept into a coherent business logic.

 ### edu-ID Mobile App Ecosystem Stakeholders